Skip to article frontmatterSkip to article content

 ,,,,,,,\boxed{ \uparrow \uparrow \uparrow, \quad \uparrow \uparrow \downarrow, \quad \uparrow \downarrow \uparrow, \quad \downarrow \uparrow \uparrow, \quad \uparrow \downarrow \downarrow, \quad \downarrow \uparrow \downarrow, \quad \downarrow \downarrow \uparrow, \quad \downarrow \downarrow \downarrow}

-• For N spins we see that Ω=2N\Omega=2^N and therefore entropy scales linearly with system size NN
+• For NN spins with equal energies, Ω=2N\Omega=2^N and entropy scales linearly (extensively) with system size NN:

 Microcanonical partition function grows exponentially with system size